matrix-org/matrix-spec-proposals/proposals/4104-auth-lock-soft-failure-be-gone.md

 ### The auth lock event `m.auth_lock`

 #### Properties
-- content:
+- `content`:
   + `locked_event_id`: The event_id of the authorization event to lock.
   + `extremities`: A list of extremities that should be shared to other servers representing the canonicalised version of the room history.

-- state_key: A sha256 of the `locked_event_id` concatenated with the
+- `state_key`: A sha256 of the `locked_event_id` concatenated with the
   mxid of the event sender.
+We do this so that different room admins can optionally specify their own versions of the `extremities` that will combine to form a complete set to be considered during authorization.
+This also keeps `extremities` conflict free.

 ### Changes to auth_rules